-Since 1981, the Washington Association of Professional Anthropologists (WAPA) biennial Praxis Award has recognized outstanding achievement in translating anthropological knowledge into action as reflected in a single project or specific endeavor.
-Ideal candidates are anthropologists who can demonstrate the value of anthropological knowledge, theory and methods to solve problems in government and industry (including both profit and non-profit sectors).
+Since 1981, the Washington Association of Professional Anthropologists (WAPA) biennial Praxis Award competition has recognized outstanding achievement in translating anthropological knowledge into action as reflected in a single project or specific endeavor.
+Ideal award candidates are anthropologists who can demonstrate the value of anthropological knowledge, theory and methods to solve problems addressed through public and/or private sector efforts (e.g., government, industry, non-profit).

 Projects or endeavors may be ongoing at the time of award entry.
 However, no more than 3 years should have passed between the project conclusion and the award entry receipt.
 Exceptions will be made for extraordinary projects and efforts.
 However, this is not a career or lifetime achievement award; rather, it recognizes the value of applying anthropology to specific problems and projects.Submissions should clearly demonstrate how the entrant used anthropology to effectively address contemporary human problems.
 The competition for this prestigious award is open to anyone holding an MA or PhD in any subfield of anthropology.
 WAPA strongly encourages submissions from individuals, mixed-discipline groups, or organizations wherein at least one anthropologist worked on and influenced the designated project.
 Entries are encouraged from anthropologists worldwide.
 All entries will be evaluated by an expert panel of anthropological practitioners.

 It is very important to be familiar with the award guidelines.
 Each cycle, very promising and noteworthy submissions fall short of success because they do not adequately demonstrate how anthropology was meaningfully incorporated into the effort.
 Other submissions are obviously a quick re-purposing of existing documents.
 The submission of a completed pre-entry form serves to determine whether the pursuit of a full application packet is in your interest.